-The Governor delegates authority to the Secretary of the Department of Public Safety in accordance with Chapter 166A of the NCGS.
-The Secretary of the Department of Public Safety will serve as the State Coordinating Officer (SCO) and will be responsible for direction and control of state operations.
+The Governor delegates their authority to execute the State Emergency Management Program to the Secretary of the Department of Public Safety and the Director of North Carolina Emergency Management in accordance with Chapter 166A of the North Carolina General Statues.
+The Secretary of the Department of Public Safety will serve as the State Coordinating Officer (SCO) and will be responsible for the direction and control of state operations.
 The Secretary of the Department of Public Safety also delegates authority to the NCEM Director to carry out emergency management functions within the state.